nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

      * If right subtree of node is NULL, then succ is one of the ancestors.
 Do the following.
      * Travel up using the parent pointer until you see a node which is left child of its parent.
      * The parent of such a node is the succ.
-     * to find the ancestors do this if key is smaller then root then set root as succ and recurse for left subtree *
+     * to find the ancestors do this if key is smaller then root then set root as succ(makes sense since root can be succ for it's left subtree ) and recurse for left subtree
+     *
      **/
     public static TreeNode inorderSuccessor(TreeNode root, TreeNode succ, int key) {